pradyunsg/furo/docs/recommendations.md

 This page lists a few opinionated recommendations for Sphinx plugins to use in your documentation along with Furo.
 All these plugins work well with Furo-based Sphinx documentation, but they are not inherently tied to Furo.

 [MyST (Markedly Structured Text)][MyST]
 : This project enables writing documentation with Markdown in Sphinx[^using-markdown].
 This is achieved by making well-thought-out extensions to the CommonMark Specification, which make it as capable as reStructuredText.
-In case you're wondering if that works well...
-Furo's documentation is written using MyST.
+In case you're wondering if that works well... this documentation is written using MyST.

   Markdown is a significantly more popular markup format than reStructuredText.
 This means that it's likely that potential contributors/developers on the project are significantly more familiar with Markdown than reStructuredText.
 MyST gives you the best of both worlds -- simplicity and familiarity of Markdown with the extensibility power of reST.